TheMafiaHostBot/teloxide/README.md

 # Patched teloxide

-## Sync gide
+## Sync guide
-1. Sync `master` branch, it should always be synced with original repo
+1. Sync the `master` branch, it should always be synced with the original repo
-2. Merge master with `patched` branch and resolve conflicts if they are exist
+2. Merge master into the `patched` branch and resolve conflicts if they exist

 ## Diffs
 * Updated README.md